ace-0f-spadees/EVERY-MOD-MENU-in-Gorilla-TAG/README.md

 Just put in a hopefully working zoloz admin menu.
 Probably wont work, if it does let me know on my discord if you can.
 My discord is JoePapi#0770
+I also put in another mod menu that I haven't tested